TobiasKozel/GuitarD/README.md

 [See here](https://github.com/TobiasKozel/GuitarD/releases)

 ## I'm not responsible for any crashes or hearing loss.
 (Seriously, be careful)

 ## The preset and cabinet library go online to fetch thier stuff.
+So if a preset sounds different it might be because it couldn't fetch the IRs from the server.
+You can manually copy the IRs in the GuiutarD/ir_cache in your systems homefolder.

 ## How to use
 In progress.
 Have a look at `./manual/guitard manual.pdf`